Gift Cards | Subscriptions | Books | Prints

 Give the gift of the outdoors with help from the South Dakota Game, Fish and Parks (GFP).
 These selections make great gift ideas for the outdoor enthusiasts on your shopping list or as a gift the whole family can enjoy.

 Give the gift of the outdoors year-round with help from us!
-This pre-paid card can be used to purchase camping reservations, annual park entrance licenses, entrance fees, a subscription to the South Dakota Conservation Digest and even firewood.
-You choose the amount you want to place on the card as a variety of amounts are available.
-Order online at campsd.com or by calling 1.800.710.CAMP (2267).
+This pre-paid card can be used to purchase fishing licenses, hunting licenses, camping reservations, annual park entrance licenses, entrance fees, a subscription to the South Dakota Conservation Digest and even firewood.
+You choose the amount you want to place on the card.
+Order online at GoOutdoorsSouthDakota.com or by calling 1.800.710.CAMP (2267).

 The South Dakota Conservation Digest magazine has been a staple publication of GFP for 85 years.
 It provides educational and timely information on our state's outdoor recreational opportunities and the management of our state’s parks, fisheries and wildlife.
 This is published each season with four scheduled issues per year and includes an eight-page insert for kids along with a calendar issue in December.
 If you are not receiving this publication, you should be for just $5 a year or $12 for three years.
 Subscribe today.
 Or call 605.223.7700 to place a subscription for yourself or friend or family member.